 Army Nurse Corps

 A number of American Indian women served as nurses both with the Army Nurse Corps and the American Red Cross overseas in France and stateside during the war.
-A total of eleven American Indian women have been identified, but more are believed to have served.
+A total of twelve American Indian women have been identified, but more are believed to have served.
 The degree of information varies, based on what has been discovered.
 Unfortunately, their stories have not been discovered at this time.

 Agnes Anderson (Jamestown S’Klallam) was born April 5, 1894, in Tacoma, Washington.
 She attended and graduated from the Cushman Indian Trades School in Washington.
 After graduation, she worked as a registered nurse at Seattle General Hospital before the war began.
 She enlisted as an Army Nurse on July 3, 1918, and served at Base Hospital 50 in Mesves, France, which was staffed by nurses from the Pacific Northwest.
 She was discharged August 10, 1919.
 In 1921, she applied for veteran’s benefits and was approved for $195.
 At the time, she was working as a nurse at U.S. Marine Hospital #19 in San Francisco.
 She married Earl Falk Floyd and lived in California until her death on March 17, 1978.